james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 ### **Boolean**
 A boolean is a data type which has two different values - true and false.
 These values are a fundamental data type in computer science, and they play an important role in programming.
-The boolean can be used when asking if two objects are the same as each other, or if they are not the same as each other.
+The boolean can be used when asking if two objects are the same as each other, or if they are not the same as each other (Castello 2019).
 &nbsp;
 &nbsp;
 *Examples of booleans are:*